SalomandraC/SalomandraC/README.md

 - 👋 Hi, I’m @SalomandraC
 - 👀 I am interested in solving problems in C++ and JS.
 I do desctop app in my free time.
-- 🌱 I am currently studying C++, CSS, React, dart, Flutter.
+- 🌱 I am currently studying C++, CSS, React, dart + Flutter, Kotlin + Android develop.
 - 💞️ I’m looking to collaborate.
 It's not that important while I'm studying.
 I am ready for any tasks on topics of interest to me.
 - 📫 How to reach me.
 You can call +89109863281 or send an email kazak.petrushin@yandex.ru
 - 😄 Pronouns: Nikita, Nikitka, Podkopus, You, Ni'Khit, Saloman